scorelab/Codelabz/README.md

 ### How to Deploy Firebase Cloud Functions

-> **NOTE**:To Deploy firebase cloud functions you have to satisfy following requirements
+> 📝**NOTE**: To Deploy firebase cloud functions you have to satisfy following requirements

 1. Your Firebase project should have Blaze plan or higher version
    ##steps to upgrade to blaze plan